How to Choose Educational Toys for Children

 Educational Toy Alphabet Letters-Language Development

-The language domain refers to the children’s ability to understand and communicate both nonverbally and verbally.
+The language domain refers to the children’s ability to understand and communicate both verbally and nonverbally.
 For example, infants express themselves nonverbally through facial expressions, crying and cooing.
 Children’s language skills improve when caregivers communicate by making eye-to-eye contact, using facial expressions, and using words.
-By two years of age, most children can express themselves with words in simple sentences.
+By two years of age, most children can express themselves verbally using simple sentences.
 Encouraging older children to reenact the events that take place in a story also aids in improving their language skills.
 Some toys that promote the development of language skills are listening to nursery rhymes and songs, magnetic alphabet letters, phonics games, and listening to stories from books.
 Older children should have paper, crayons, markers, and pencils available to encourage the development of written language skills.

 Next, There’s the Cognitive Domain